DashInvests/manual/1 - Manual.md

 We look for a reason to believe a founding team is extraordinary.
 Not that they have the perfect skills or experiences to match the business they want to build (which is where the “team” slide in the deck tends to focus), but that they have the capacity for greatness.

 What gives us a sense the founders could be extraordinary?
-Often times, they just have an unusual psychology -- they think they are exceptional, see grand patterns others don’t, are indifferent to norms, and may have an exceptionally high pain threshold.
+Oftentimes, they just have an unusual psychology -- they think they are exceptional, see grand patterns others don’t, are indifferent to norms, and may have an exceptionally high pain threshold.
 We are inspired by Michael Dearing’s description of the cognitive distortions of founders ([pdf](http://quarry.stanford.edu/xapm1111126lse/docs/02_LSE_Cognitive.pdf), [vid](https://www.harrisonmetal.com/library/the-cognitive-distortions-of-founders)).

 We believe the founders destined for greatness will be magnetic to the best available talent and capital for their companies, and we find ourselves thinking we'd want to work for them (because, if we invest, we will be working for them).
 They see raising venture capital as a sometimes-necessary aspect of creating a certain kind of business, as opposed to a box to be checked or a badge to be won.
 They'd continue attacking the problem they've chosen, in some form, whether or not they raise venture capital.
 They hold as articles of faith that a great company will have a strong culture, and unusual practices that make it an outlier -- and begin to integrate that way of thinking sooner than strictly necessary to continue growing their business.

 Great teams have a plan to win when -- surprise, surprise -- they learn that a dozen other teams are pursuing their previously-thought-to-be-unique idea.
 They persevere when others (including us) tell them that ideas are cheap until they are brought to life.
 They both see themselves as unique and list many companies as their competitors.

-So much of backing founders is about trust -- If we don’t know you ourselves, we prefer if someone we trust knows you.
+So much a part of backing founders is about trust -- If we don’t know you ourselves, we prefer if someone we trust knows you.
 Otherwise we find it hard to trust our impressions of you after a meeting or two; first impressions are so unreliable.

 We also do background checks on founders where we search public records.
 Almost everyone has something turn up, and that's fine.
 People get sued, things happen.
 Some of history's best founders had complicated pasts.
 The issues arise when we're surprised by something important that we learn -- trust, again -- and we resolve those issues in conversation with founders.